Newton's Third Law of Motion

-Newton’s Third Law of Motion states that there is always reaction for every action in opposite direction and of equal magnitude.
+Newton’s Third Law of Motion states that there is an equal and opposite reaction to every action.

-Explanation: Whenever a force is applied over a body, that body also applies same force of equal magnitude and in opposite direction.
+Explanation: Whenever a force is applied on a body, that body also applies the same force and in opposite direction.
+The force with which you hit a wall, the wall hits you with the same force.

 In other words, the sum of momenta of two objects before collision and sum of momenta of two objects after collision are equal.